weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 ## Vectorization options

 When adding data objects to Weaviate, you have two choices:
-- Specify the object vector directly, or
+- Specify the object vector directly
-- Use a Weaviate vectorizer module to generate the object vector.
+- Use a Weaviate vectorizer module to generate the object vector

-If you are using a vectorizer module, your choices will depend on your input medium/modality, as well as whether you would prefer a local or API-based vectorizer.
+If you are using a vectorizer module, your choices depend on your input medium/modality, as well as whether you would prefer a local or API-based vectorizer.

-Generally speaking, an API-based vectorizer will be more convenient to use, but will incur additional costs.
-On the other hand, a local vectorizer will be lower cost, but may require specialized hardware (such as a GPU) to run at comparable speeds.
+Generally speaking, an API-based vectorizer is more convenient to use, but it incurs additional costs.
+A local vectorizer can cost less, but may require specialized hardware (such as a GPU) to run at comparable speeds.

 For text, [this open-source benchmark](https://huggingface.co/blog/mteb) provides a good overview of the performance of different vectorizers.
 Remember, domain-specific and real-world performance may vary.